-At mid-semester and the end of the first semester the student and field instructor should review the ongoing educational contract to assess the student's progress in accomplishing goals.
+At mid-semester and the end of the first semester, the student and field instructor should review the ongoing educational contract to assess the student's progress in accomplishing goals.
 At any point the contract may be revised to reflect new goals and assignments.
 At the beginning of the second semester, the contract should be reviewed and revised as needed.
-Goals in which the student has demonstrated competence during the first semester may be removed as second semester goals.
-In many instances the student has demonstrated a beginning ability to perform particular objectives during the first semester and should use the second semester to develop competency in that area.
+Goals in which the student has demonstrated competence during the first semester may be removed in the second semester's contract.
+In many instances, the student has demonstrated a beginning ability to perform particular skills during the first semester and should use the second semester to develop competency in that area.
 Again, at mid-semester and the end of the semester the student and field instructor should review the contract as part of the evaluation process.